3 Important Things to Check For When Doing Calligraphy

 Have you been doing brush calligraphy for a while, but canโ€™t figure out why your work doesnโ€™t look as amazing as you hope?

-I understand the frustration, because I had the same problems not too many years ago!
+I understand the frustration, because I had the same problems not too many years ago.

-Consistent calligraphy looks neat and cohesive.
 Itโ€™s easy to read and pleasing to look at because itโ€™s balanced.

-Inconsistent calligraphy is unbalanced and can look messy and disjointed.
+Inconsistent calligraphy looks messy and disjointed.

 What causes inconsistent calligraphy?